lechoos/lotusite/README.md

 # Lotusite

 The project is the website of Lotusite, a web development company.
 The main purpose of the website is to promote the company and to become its business card on the Internet.
+Soon the project will be fully rewritten into TypeScript.

 ## Tech stack